 What is gastric sleeve diet?

-Gastric sleeve diet before and after the surgery is designed to help you lose weight safely and prevent regaining of excess weight.
-Your bariatric surgeon in Mexico and their team of nutritionists will provide you detailed guidelines about your pre- and post-operative gastric sleeve diet plan.
+Gastric sleeve surgery diet before and after the surgery is designed to help you lose weight safely and prevent regaining of excess weight.
+Your bariatric surgeon and their team of nutritionists will provide you detailed guidelines about your pre- and post-operative gastric sleeve diet plan.
 With the help of this plan, you can gradually get used to eating smaller quantities of food, which your post-surgical small stomach can comfortably digest.

-As long as you follow your Mexico gastric sleeve diet diligently as per the surgeon’s advice, you will minimize the risk of complications and achieve the desired weight loss results.
+As long as you follow your gastric sleeve surgery diet diligently as per the surgeon’s advice, you will minimize the risk of complications and achieve the desired weight loss results.
 Your vsg diet will involve a staged approach to enable you to safely transition to a healthy diet that includes solid foods.
 You can expect your weight loss results to be sustainable if you are committed to a balanced diet after your gastric sleeve surgery in Mexico.

 Gastric sleeve pre op diet guidelines

 Gastric sleeve pre op diet includes a scientifically created eating plan for a few weeks leading up to your surgery.
 Gastric sleeve pre surgery diet is vital because it will set the foundation for a safe and complication-free surgery.
 At the same time, when you begin your pre op diet for sleeve in a correct manner, it will be the start of new habits and a readiness to make a lifelong commitment to eating healthy.

 Guidelines for pre op diet for gastric sleeve patients in Mexico include:

 - Reduce or eliminate saturated fats, such as fatty meats, whole dairy products, and fried foods.